-• SUB-CLAIMS GENERIC PROPERTIES EVIDENCES FOR A COTS AEH ASSURANCE CASE SC#1: Property (A1 & A2) (VALIDITY) The Defined Intended Function is adequate with the expected purpose, desired behavior and interface needs.
-Matching validation report from analysis between system requirements allocated to the hardware functions in which the COTS AEH is involved, and the COTS AEH capacities (Datasheet & other data).
-SC#2: Property (A1 & A3) (SAFETY- Intrinsic) The Defined Intended Function is established to achieve proper and safe functioning once installed.
-Functional Failures Modes & Effects Analysis FFMEA report as a result of FFMEA conducted w.r.t. the allocated safety objectives at the boundaries of The COTS AEH and hardware in which it is involved.
-SC#1: Property (A1 & A4) (CONFORMITY) The Defined Intended Function is correctly designed into a technically suitable implementation.
-Verification report as a result of reviews, analyses and tests showing conformity of the actually implemented COTS AEH (configured and installed) with the COTS AEH capacities (Datasheet and other data).
-SC#1: Property (A2 & A3) (SAFETY- Extrinsic) The expected purpose, behavior and interface requirements must be achieved properly and safely.
-Functional Failure Path Analysis (FFPA) report as a result of an end-to-end FFPA showing compliance with Safety Requirements (SyR) allocated to the hardware functions in which the COTS AEH is involved.
-SC#1: Property (A2 & A4) (SUITABILITY- for Purpose) A suitable technical implementation is consistent with the expected purpose, behavior and interface requirements.
-Design Validation report as a result of assessment of the actually implemented COTS AEH (configured and installed), versus the targeted hardware design done incorporating the COTS AEH device.
-SC#1: Property (A3 & A4) (SUITABILITY- for Safety) A suitable technical implementation ensures proper and safe functioning once installed.
-Piece-parts Failure Modes and Effects Analysis (FMEA) as a result of an FMEA conducted taking into account (when available) detailed failure modes, rates and errata of the COTS AEH device.
+SUB-CLAIMS GENERIC PROPERTIES EVIDENCES FOR A COTS AEH ASSURANCE CASE Α В С D SC#1: Property (A1 & A2) (VALIDITY) The Defined Intended Function is adequate with the expected purpose, desired behavior and interface needs.
+Matching validation report from analysis between system requirements allocated to the hardware functions in which the COTS AEH is involved, and the COTS AEH selected capacities from datasheet). х х SC#2: Property (A1 & A3) (SAFETY- Intrinsic) The Defined Intended Function is established to achieve proper and safe functioning once installed.
+Functional Failures Modes & Effects Analysis FFMEA report.
+Top-down FFMEA conducted w.r.t. the allocated safety objectives at the functional boundaries of COTS AEH and AEH in which the COTS is incorporated. х х SC#1: Property (A1 & A4) (CONFORMITY) The Defined Intended Function is correctly designed into a technically suitable implementation.
+Verification report as a result of reviews, analyses and tests showing conformity of the actually implemented COTS AEH (configured, activated & installed) to the COTS AEH selected capacities from datasheet). х х X SC#1: Property (A2 & A3) (SAFETY- Extrinsic) The expected purpose, behavior and interface requirements must be achieved properly and safely.
+Functional Failure Path Analysis (FFPA) report.
+End- to-end FFPA identifying Functional Failure Paths (FFP) in which the COTS AEH is involved and showing proper fit and consistency with the encompassing AEH. х х X SC#1: Property (A2 & A4) (SUITABILITY- for Purpose) A suitable technical implementation is consistent with the expected purpose, behavior and interface.
+Hardware Design Validation report as a result of assessment of the actually implemented COTS AEH (configured, activated & installed), versus the encompassing AEH incorporating the COTS AEH. х SC#1: Property (A3 & A4) (SUITABILITY- for Safety) A suitable technical implementation ensures proper and safe functioning once installed and operated.
+Failure Modes and Effects Analysis (FMEA) as a result of a piece-parts FMEA conducted using detailed failure modes, failure rates (when available), and errata items from the COTS AEH supplier. х